finos/greenkey-asrtoolkit/README.md

 This script reduces audio quality of input audio files so that acoustic models can learn features from telephony with the G711 codec.

 ### extract_excel_spreadsheets
+Note that the use of this function requires the separate installation of `pandas`.
+This can be done via `pip install pandas`.

 ```text
 usage: extract_excel_spreadsheets.py [-h] [--input-folder INPUT_FOLDER]